eclipse-quneiform/quneiform/README.md

   - Dialogs with non-standard font sizes.
 - Info.plist files not including any `CFBundleLocalizations` keys.
 - *Quarto* files containing:
-  - Multiple sentences on the same line.
-  - Sentences split across multiple lines.
   - Malformed shortcodes.
+  - Malformed image links.
+  - Absolute paths in links.
   - Smart quotes.
-(Pandoc prefers straight quotes.)
   - Hyphens being used as range separators.
+  - Multiple sentences on the same line.
+  - Sentences split across multiple lines.

 Code formatting and other issues can also be checked for, such as: